Attack on Titan Finale Review: Why the Most Controversial Anime Ending of 2024 Still Divides Fans

 The Critics' Perspective

-• Static character artwork during emotional moments
+• There are scenes where character artwork goes weirdly static during emotional moments that should've hit harder

 The Defenders' Response